 Ties That Tether by Jane Igharo

-One of the fictional romance books about Nigeria (but not set in Nigeria) on this reading list, Ties That Tether follows Azere as she battles marrying outside of her culture.
+One of the best newer Nigerian books on this reading list – and for romance lovers – Ties That Tether follows Azere as she battles marrying outside of her culture.

 Born in Nigeria, Azere and her family move to Canada.
 On her father’s deathbed, she promises him that she will marry an Edo man, which is not so easy in Canada.